These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 - With or without cause, upon reasonable notice.

-Upon termination, our and your obligations regarding the return or destruction of PHI are governed exclusively by the BAA (Schedule A).
+Upon termination, the return or destruction of PHI is governed by the BAA and applicable law.

 Notice regarding Apple